A new Schwarz-Pick Lemma at the boundary and rigidity of holomorphic maps: Rigidity of conformal pseudometrics

-\begin{remark} It is very likely that one can relax the technical hypotheses of Theorem~\ref{thm:convex-rigidity}, namely, one can probably remove hypothesis (1) and hypothesis (2).a), although, at present, we need them in our proof.
+\begin{remark} It is very likely that one can relax the technical hypothesis of Theorem~\ref{thm:convex-rigidity}, namely, one can probably remove hypothesis a), although, at present, we need it in our proof.

 On the other hand, it seems however more complicated to extend the result to holomorphic maps between strongly {\sl pseudoconvex} domains, since our method is based on complex geodesics and Lempert's theory: the original Burns-Krantz result for strongly (pseudo)convex domains was also based on complex geodesics, but, in that case, there was the advantage that in order to prove that a map is the identity is enough to prove it is the identity on an open set, and it is known that complex geodesics at a given boundary point of a strongly pseudoconvex domain exist and have holomorphic retractions for an open set of directions. \end{remark}